 If the MBS is not supported by NG-RAN, the accepted unicast QoS flow is included in the N2 SM response container.
+If the MBS is supported by NG-RAN, the N2 SM response container also includes the accepted multicast QoS flow.